nats-io/nats-server/README.md

 ## <img src="logos/nats-server.png" width="300">

-[NATS](https://nats.io) is a simple, secure and performant communications system for all digital systems, services and devices.
+[NATS](https://nats.io) is a simple, secure and performant communications system for digital systems, services and devices.
 NATS is part of the Cloud Native Computing Foundation ([CNCF](https://cncf.io)).
 NATS has over [30 client language implementations](https://nats.io/download/), and its server can run on-premise, in the cloud, at the edge, and even on a Raspberry Pi.
 NATS can secure and simplify design and operation of modern distributed systems.

 [![License][License-Image]][License-Url] [![FOSSA Status][Fossa-Image]][Fossa-Url] [![ReportCard][ReportCard-Image]][ReportCard-Url] [![Build][Build-Status-Image]][Build-Status-Url] [![Release][Release-Image]][Release-Url] [![Coverage][Coverage-Image]][Coverage-Url] [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1895/badge)](https://bestpractices.coreinfrastructure.org/projects/1895)